tldr-pages/tldr/pages/linux/burpsuite.md

 `burpsuite`

-- Start Burp Suite with defaults, overriding the user's configuration:
+- Start Burp Suite using the default configuration:

 `burpsuite --use-defaults`